Giorgos Koltzos

-Giorgos Koltzos (Γιώργος Κόλτζος; born 13 September 1976) is a retired Greek footballer, who played as a defender.
+Giorgos Koltzos (Γιώργος Κόλτζος; born 13 September 1976) is a Greek former footballer, who played as a defender.

 Career

 Koltzos began playing football with the youth side of Athinaikos and joined the club's professional team in July 1993.
-He would spend five seasons in the Super League Greece with Athinaikos before moving to Paniliakos in October 1998.
-Koltzos spent three more seasons in the Super League with Paniliakos before the club was relegated to the Beta Ethniki.
+He spent five seasons in the Super League Greece with Athinaikos before moving to Paniliakos in October 1998.
+He spent three more seasons in the Super League with Paniliakos before the club was relegated to the Beta Ethniki.

-Koltzos played for Leeds United as a trialist and played for the reserves against Barnsley in October 2006, although did not get a contract with the club.
+Koltzos played for Leeds United as a trialist and played for the reserves against Barnsley in October 2006.
+He did not get a contract with the club.